ExtCan/Blender-Halcyon-Engine/README.md

 Not a filter over a modern render.
-A scanline z-buffer rasteriser with optional ray tracing, the reflectance models those packages actually shipped, real framebuffer quantisation, and a genuine GLSL/HLSL compiler for the coded-shader nodes.
-29,000 lines of Python and NumPy, no compiled dependencies.
+A scanline z-buffer rasteriser with optional ray tracing, the reflectance models those packages actually shipped, real framebuffer quantisation, a genuine GLSL/HLSL compiler for the coded-shader nodes — and a complete GPU port of all three stages, proven against the CPU picture feature by feature on real hardware.
+48,000 lines of Python and NumPy (68,000 with the test suite), no compiled dependencies.

 ![contact sheet](docs/halcyon_contact_sheet.png)